wernsey/uGI/README.md

 #### Example

-The files `sdlmain.c` and `ugiSDL.c` provides a simple example of such a driver program built on top of the [SDL][] library:
+The files `SDL/sdlmain.c` and `SDL/ugiSDL.c` provides a simple example of such a driver program built on top of the [SDL][] library:

-* `ugiSDL.c` provides the implementation of all the `ud_` functions.
+* `SDL/ugiSDL.c` provides the implementation of all the `ud_` functions.
 * It also provides along with a function called `ugisdl_process_event()` that processes SDL events and pass them on to uGI.
-* `sdlmain.c` provides a `main()` function that will create a uGI user interface initialise the GUI and run the event loop.
+* `SDL/sdlmain.c` provides a `main()` function that will create a uGI user interface initialise the GUI and run the event loop.
-* This particular driver program uses my [bitmap][] module as a framebuffer to draw the graphics to, but you can use any graphics library to draw to the screen.
+* This particular driver program uses my [bitmap][] module to draw the graphics onto a SDL Texture for convenience, but in principle any graphics framework can be used.

-### uGI Library

-The uGI library handles events received from the operating system and uses them to draw the widgets or otherwise interact with them. uGI will call specific `ud_` functions to draw the widgets onto the screen.
+The SDL driver program also provides two separate widgets, `usw_dial` and `usw_icon` that demonstrates how to implement custom widgets:

+* The `usw_dial` draws a circle
+* The `usw_icon` draws a bitmap graphic on the screen

+Both of these widgets uses graphics functionality outside of the `ud_` drawing functions in uGI, so they are not as portable, but they serve as an example of how uGI can be customized.

 [SDL]: https://www.libsdl.org/
 [bitmap]: https://github.com/wernsey/bitmap